 With that said, most toddlers I've experienced love a scooter around 18 months to 2 years old.
 At this point they've been walking for a little, and are eager to explore and gain some independence.

 Scooters with seats can be great for this younger age as they first learn; and depending on which scooter seat style you choose, you may be able to introduce it as early as 12 months old.

 My suggestion: introduce it earlier than later.
 If you give it to your toddler and they get frustrated or you just don't feel comfortable, store it away and try again in another month or two.
 At the very least, most 12 month olds enjoy spinning the wheels while the scooter lays on its side!

 Which scooter is best for a 2 year old?

 Since 2 year olds tend to be rough on their toys and are just building confidence/coordination, we're big fans of the SKIDEE Kick Scooter for 2 year olds.
 It's an affordable price with an easy fold up seat (because 2 year olds will ask for the seat on and off a gazillion times!), fun light up wheels, low deck, and height adjustable lean to turn handlebar making it a great first scooter.

-If your 2 year old is a bit of a daredevil, we would also suggest considering the Scoot & Ride – Highwaykick 1 Scooter which offers a bit more in the way of safety features, sturdiness, and durability.
+If your 2 year old is a bit of a daredevil, we would also suggest considering the Scoot & Ride – Highwaykick 1 Scooter or Micro Kickboard Mini 3-in-1 Deluxe which both offer a bit more in the way of safety features, sturdiness, and durability.

 We also love Mishidesign OTSBO Scooter-Skateboard which can really grow with your 2 year old, and offers a push option for parents with back pain if your child isn't quite 2 yet.